vileen/japanese-flashcards/README.md

 - Tracks success rate in real-time

 **Flashcard Mode:**
-- Shows character on front
+- Randomly shows character or romaji (bidirectional)
-- Tap to reveal romaji
+- Tap to reveal the answer
-- Self-assess with "Got It!" or "Need Practice" buttons
+- Overlay buttons for quick self-assessment ("Got It!" or "Need Practice")
 - Perfect for active recall training

 ### 4. Progress Tracking